-"It is important to try and diagnose JIA early so treatment can begin," Punaro says.
+"It is important to try to diagnose JIA early, so treatment can begin," Punaro says.
 "If left untreated for months or years, there is a likelihood of long-term disability, growth problems or deformity.
 The disease can cause joint damage that is irreversible.
 The good news, though, is that when we do diagnose JIA, we have many excellent treatments available."

 This quality-reviewed publication pertaining to our Bones and Joints section was selected for circulation by the editors of Disabled World due to its likely interest to our disability community readers.
 Though the content may have been edited for style, clarity, or length, the article "Juvenile Idiopathic Arthritis: Joint Pain in Children" was originally written by American Academy of Orthopaedic Surgeons, and submitted for publishing on 2011/03/02 (Edit Update: 2022/05/20).
 Should you require further information or clarification, American Academy of Orthopaedic Surgeons can be contacted at the aaos.org website.
 Disabled World makes no warranties or representations in connection therewith.

 𝕏.com Facebook Reddit

 Page Information, Citing and Disclaimer